Christadelphians: The Kingdom of God

-Devil
+The Devil

-Christadelphians believe that the Satan or Devil is not an independent spiritual being or fallen angel.
-Devil is viewed as the general principle of evil and inclination to sin which resides in humankind.
-They believe that, dependent on the context, the term HaSatan in Hebrew merely means "opponent" or "adversary" and is frequently applied to human beings.
-Accordingly, they do not define Hell as a place of eternal torment for sinners, but as a State of Eternal Death; respectively, non-existence due to annihilation of body and mind.
+Christadelphians believe that the word devil is a reference in the scriptures to sin and human nature in opposition to God, while the word satan is merely a reference to an adversary or opponent (be it good or bad) and is frequently applied to human beings.
+According to Christadelphians, these terms are used in reference to specific political systems or individuals in opposition or conflict and not to an independent spiritual being or fallen angel.
+Accordingly, they do not define Hell as a place of eternal torment for sinners, but as a state of eternal death and non-existence due to annihilation of body and mind.

 Salvation

-Christadelphians believe that people are separated from God because of their sins but that humankind can be reconciled to him by becoming disciples of Jesus Christ.
-This is by belief in the gospel, through repentance, and through baptism by total immersion in water.
+Christadelphians believe that people are separated from God because of their sins but that humankind can be reconciled to him by becoming disciples of Jesus.
+This is by belief in the Gospel, through repentance, and through baptism by total immersion in water.
 They reject assurance of salvation, believing instead that salvation comes as a result of remaining "in Christ".
-After death, believers are in a state of non-existence, knowing nothing until the Resurrection at the return of Christ.
-Following the judgement at that time, the accepted receive the gift of immortality, and live with Christ on a restored Earth, assisting him to establish the Kingdom of God and to rule over the mortal population for a thousand years (the Millennium).
-Christadelphians believe that the Kingdom will be centred upon Israel, but Jesus Christ will also reign over all the other nations on the Earth.
-Some unorthodox Christadelphians believe that the Kingdom itself is not worldwide but limited to the land of Israel promised to Abraham and ruled over in the past by David, with a worldwide empire.
+After death, believers are in a state of non-existence, knowing nothing until the Resurrection at the return of Jesus.
+Following the judgement, the "accepted" receive the gift of immortality and live with Jesus on a restored Earth, assisting his establishment of the Kingdom of God and rule over the remaining population for a millennium.
+Christadelphians deny the immortality of the soul.

 Life in Christ

 The Commandments of Christ demonstrates the community's recognition of the importance of biblical teaching on morality.
 Marriage and family life are important.
-Christadelphians believe that sexual relationships should be limited to heterosexual marriage, ideally between baptised believers.
+Most Christadelphians believe that sexual relationships should be limited to heterosexual marriage, ideally between baptised believers.